 Kabbage, the online lender, announced that it will start offering small business loans that can be repaid in a matter of days, instead of weeks.
 The new loans require a one-time fee, dependent on the term length and repayment method, and are available to small businesses using Kabbage Payments, and feature unlimited online invoicing, next-day deposits and no monthly fees.

 The Number: 3.
 The new loans from Kabbage will have repayment terms from 3 to 45 days.

 The Quote: “Small businesses are interested in shorter repayment terms.
 Customers can now decide exactly how long they want to keep the money they borrow.”

 SBOs perspective on the minimum wage

 As the trend toward increasing the minimum continues to play out in local municipalities and states, SCORE recently conducted a survey to gather information about small business owners’ perspectives on the topic of the minimum wage.
-A total of 29 states and the District of Columbia have minimum wages about the federal standard and SBOs are split when it comes to raising it.
+A total of 29 states and the District of Columbia have minimum wages above or at the federal standard and SBOs are split when it comes to raising it.

 The Number: 73%.
 Whether they pay it or not, 73% of small business owners acknowledge that the minimum wage in their state is not a living wage.

 The Quote: “I owned a small business for 30 years.
 I always paid my staff well above minimum wage.
 People deserve the right to live fair.”